clin1234/ATG/README.md

 The second one, GUI2, starts a Swing application that presents the test-taker a user-friendly interface to answer questions.
 The end result is the same compared to the command-line driver.

+## Unit tests
+Each ancilliary class has unit tests.
+Refer to [this](https://junit.org/junit5/docs/current/user-guide/#running-tests-console-launcher) to run them on the command line, or use your favorite IDE.